Okavango Delta, Botswana. Landsat 8 Map © Descartes Labs

 Making of Ella Ch 1: Source

-Each year, Southern Africa's Kalahari Desert hosts the largest collective land migration on Earth as the Okavango River becomes a vast, inland delta.
+Each year, Southern Africa's Kalahari Desert hosts the largest collective land migration on Earth, as the Okavango river becomes a vast, inland delta.
 The freshly flooded swamps welcome an array of intercontinental species to Botswana.
-None travel farther than the elephant.
+None travels farther than the elephant.
 The journey for many elephants of southern Africa is of epic proportions.
 Over hundreds of miles, spanning several weeks at the peak of dry season, the herds are on the move—on an urgent quest for water.
 The desert can be insatiable.
 Dust swirling across the barren landscape can shield stragglers from the herd.
-More than ever, the young and the fatigued are in severe risk of becoming dehydrated and being separated from the matriarch elephants who have journeyed across the great plains in dry seasons before.
+More than ever, the young and the fatigued are in severe risk of becoming dehydrated and being separated from the matriarch elephants, who have journeyed across the great plains in dry seasons before.

 Art of White Elephant (2010) © Dane Aleksander